Discovery and development of gliflozins: Drug development

-Phlorizin consists of glucose moiety and two aromatic rings (aglycone moiety) joined by an alkyl spacer.
+Phlorizin consists of a glucose moiety and two aromatic rings (aglycone moiety) joined by an alkyl spacer.
 Initially, phlorizin was isolated for treatment of fever and infectious diseases, particularly malaria.
 According to Michael Nauck and his partners, studies were made in the 1950s on phlorizin that showed that it could block sugar transport in the kidney, small intestine, and a few other tissues.
 In the early 1990s, sodium/glucose cotransporter 2 was fully characterized, so the mechanism of phlorizin became of real interest.
-In later studies it was said that sugar-blocking effects of phlorizin was due to inhibition of the sodium/glucose cotransporter proteins.
+In later studies it was said that the sugar-blocking effect of phlorizin was due to inhibition of the sodium/glucose cotransporter proteins.

-Most of the reported SGLT-2 inhibitors are glucoside analogs that can be tracked to the o-aryl glucoside found in the nature.
+Most of the reported SGLT-2 inhibitors are glucoside analogs that can be tracked to the o-aryl glucoside found in nature.
 The problem with using o-glucosides as SGLT-2 inhibitors is instability that can be tracked to degradation by β-glucosidase in the small intestine.
 Because of that, o-glucosides given orally have to be prodrug esters.
-These prodrugs go through changes in the body leading to carbon–carbon bond between the glucose and the aglycone moiety so c-glucoside are formed from the o-glucosides.
+These prodrugs go through changes in the body leading to a carbon–carbon bond between the glucose and the aglycone moiety so c-glucosides are formed from the o-glucosides.
 C-glucosides have a different pharmacokinetic profile than o-glucosides (e.g. half-life and duration of action) and are not degraded by the β-glucosidase.
 The first discovered c-glucoside was the drug dapagliflozin.
 Dapagliflozin was the first highly selective SGLT-2-inhibitor approved by the European Medicines Agency.
-All SGLT-2 inhibitors in clinical development are prodrugs that have to be converted to its active 'A' form for activity.
+All SGLT-2 inhibitors in clinical development are prodrugs that have to be converted to the active 'A' form for activity.